AlexChesser/recruiter-autoresponse/README.md

 ## the autoresponse

 ```
 Thanks so much for reaching out.
-I'm always interested in hearing about what new and exciting opportunities are out there.
-As a software engineer I'm sure you can imagine that I get a very high volume of recruiters reaching out on LinkedIn.
-It is a wonderful position of privilege to be in and I'm thankful for it.
+I’m always interested in hearing about new and exciting opportunities.

+As a software engineer, I get a very high volume of recruiters contacting me on LinkedIn, so I don’t have time for phone calls with everyone.
-It does however mean that I don't have the time to hop on a call with everyone who reaches out.
-A lot of the time, incoming messages represent a very poor fit indeed.

-I would love to continue the conversation, but before I do, I'd like to level set around the level of seniority that you're looking for.
+Incoming opportunities often represent a very poor fit, so before we continue our conversation, I’d like to ask about the level of seniority that you’re looking for.

-Can you send along the company name, a job description and, total compensation details for the role you're reaching out in reference to?
+Can you send along the company name, job description, and compensation details for the role?
+Without this information, I am unavailable for further discussion.

-While I very much appreciate the fact that exceptionally talented and engaged recruiters reach out consistently, sorting serious and high quality opportunities from spam would be a full time job without an autoresponder.

-In the absence of detailed information regarding the nature of the opportunity in question, I will be unavailable for further discussion.
-Thanks again for reaching out!
+Thanks again for reaching out.
 I look forward to hearing from you.

 Alex
 ```